The UN has repeatedly voiced concerns since Russian forces took over the Zaporizhzhia nuclear plant last year, Europe’s largest.

 "And I can guarantee you if we would have an accident in Europe, it would end up in chaos again, just as it did in Fukushima”.

-"The thing is, we talk about the lessons, but then we don't act on them," he told Euronews Next.
+Redlener agrees.
+We did learn a lot from Fukushima; he said, "the thing is, we talk about the lessons, but then we don't act on them."

 Humanity has gotten better at responding to small emergencies like big building fires, small storms, and blizzards, but when it comes to large-scale disasters - such as nuclear incidents - our abilities to respond remains "dysfunctional," he explained, "because we're not prepared for them".